sensu/catalog/integrations/sensu/platform-discovery/README.md

 This integration does not produce any alerts.
 Discovery events are processed via the `entity-manager` pipeline, which updates entity subscriptions in real-time.

-_NOTE: the default filters on the provided pipeline will only process the first discovery event produced by the discovery check; to trigger a subsequent entity update (e.g. if the API Key secret was initially invalid), simply delete the platform-discovery event for a given entity.
+_NOTE: the default filters on the provided pipeline will only process the first discovery event produced by the discovery check; to trigger a subsequent entity update (e.g. if the API Key was initially invalid), simply delete the platform-discovery event for a given entity.
 The next time the check runs, the entity subscription update will be applied again._

 ## Reference Documentation